Specification of MiniDemographicABM.jl: A simplified agent-based demographic model of the UK: Funding

 \section{Funding}

-Dr. Atyiah Elsheikh, by the time of publishing Version 1.1 of this software, is a Research Software Engineer at MRC/CSO Social \& Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow.
+Dr. Atyiah Elsheikh is a Research Software Engineer at MRC/CSO Social \& Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow.
 He is in the Complexity in Health programme.
 He is supported by the Medical Research Council (MC\_UU\_00022/1) and the Scottish Government Chief Scientist Office (SPHSU16). \\

 For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.